The first step in the process is to have an initial consultation with Gender Selection Australia.

 Your trip to Los Angeles: Egg Retrieval and Embryo Transfer

-Gender Selection Australia can help with accommodation advice, as well as a travel itinerary.
+Gender Selection Australia can help with accommodation advice.
 On your first day in L.A you will visit Dr Potter’s clinic for your final ultrasound and on your nominated egg retrieval date (normally on the third day of being in the U.S.) you will visit the clinic again for your egg retrieval.
 The embryos will then be grown in HRC Fertility’s embryology laboratory for approximately five days.
 After the egg retrieval, patients and their families have time to enjoy the sights and activities in California before returning to Dr. Potter’s offices for the embryo transfer.
 After the embryo transfer, you will stay in California for one or two more nights.
-Then, it is safe for patients to return home where they will be monitored with blood tests (for hormone levels) and ultrasounds (to check the growth of the fetus) during the first trimester.
+Then, it is safe for patients to return home where they will be monitored with blood tests (for hormone levels) and ultrasounds (to check the growth of the foetus) during the first trimester.
 We look forward to sharing your excitement when you hopefully come home pregnant!